Kubot: The Aswang Chronicles 2

-Plot
+Synopsis

 After defeating the Tiktiks during the previous night in the town of Pulupandan, Makoy (Dingdong Dantes), with his wife Sonia, their newborn son Mackie, Sonia's father Nestor (Joey Marquez) and neighbor Pacing leave the place and past behind.
 But just when they think they finally have their peace and quiet, trouble comes back at them from aswangs of another kind called Kubot.